Restrictive Covenants in the Supreme Court

 In the Court of Appeal, this injunction was set aside as the Court of Appeal said that the phrase “interested in” included even holding one share which meant that the restriction was too wide and therefore void for being in restraint of trade.

 The Supreme Court decision restored the injunction and upheld the restriction.
 The Supreme Court found that it was possible to “sever” the offending phrase from the restriction without affecting the natural construction or meaning of the words and without damaging the remainder of the covenant.

 "On the face of it, this decision means that, if restrictive covenants are drafted too widely, then a Court may be able to apply what is known as the “blue pencil” test and remove “offending” words whilst keeping the meaning of the original clause of the contract, thus making the restriction enforceable."
-Said employment solicitor Victoria Schofield
+Said head of employment law Susan Mayall

 "Employers should not take this case as a licence to include unreasonable covenants in contracts of employment hoping that, if they are subject to legal challenge upon termination/enforcement, that a Court will naturally amend the drafting so as to render the covenants enforceable.
 This case is particular on its facts and is interesting because it is the first case in a century to have reached the Supreme Court on the matter of restrictive covenants.
 It confirms that defective drafting will not always be fatal to the enforceability of a restrictive covenant.
 Employers can take heart from this decision," she added.